CompilerErrorRBX/Alpha-Changelogs/Current Changelog.md

 - Fixed a bug which caused player models to render at the position of their death.
 - Fixed a bug which caused your camera to be oriented incorrectly after respawning.
 - Fixed a bug which caused bear traps to not be breakable.
+- Fixed a bug which prevented players from being wallbanged.